Jo Palazuelos-Krukowski

 Bio

-Jo Palazuelos-Krukowski is a doctoral candidate and Chancellor’s Fellow at the University of California, Santa Barbara.
-She holds a Bachelors in Anthropology from Grinnell College and a Masters in Interdisciplinary Theatre Studies from the University of Wisconsin-Madison, where she was an Advanced Opportunity Fellow and winner of the Mellon Foundation International Studies Grant.
+Jo Palazuelos-Krukowski is a PhD candidate, Fulbright scholar and Chancellor’s Fellow at the University of California, Santa Barbara.
+She earned a Bachelors in Anthropology from Grinnell College.
+She holds a Masters in Interdisciplinary Theatre Studies from the University of Wisconsin-Madison, where she was an Advanced Opportunity Fellow and winner of the Mellon Foundation International Studies Grant.

-Courses taught at UC-Santa Barbara include Introduction to Acting and Shakespeare in the Park through Isla Vista Arts and the Interdisciplinary Humanities Center.
-In 2020 she assistant directed Julie Fishell’s Tartuffe and Irwin Appel’s Julius Caesar and Antony & Cleopatra cross-over drama Immortal Longings.
-She also leads the undergraduate professional development organization ProLab at UCSB, which aims to empower young artists and prepare them for navigating the theater and entertainment industry after graduation.
+She has served as assistant director for Julie Fishell’s production of Tartuffe and Irwin Appel’s Julius Caesar and Antony & Cleopatra cross-over drama Immortal Longings.
+Jo has regularly taught as instructor of record for Introduction to Acting, a reader for Introduction to Playwriting, and a teaching assistant for Vickie Scott’s Introduction to Theatre Design.
+She also leads the undergraduate professional development organization ProLab at UCSB, which aims to empower young artists to navigate the theater and entertainment industries after graduation.

-Jo's work on ghost performance as a prism for articulating cultural constructions of belonging and nationhood was awarded the Kathryn Davis Fellowship for Peace in 2017.
-She was nominated for the Academic Senate’s Outstanding Teaching Assistant Award in spring 2020, and she was awarded UC-Santa Barbara’s Graduate Student Association’s Excellence in Teaching Award in 2019.
+Jo's work on ghost performance as a prism for articulating cultural constructions of belonging was awarded the Kathryn Davis Fellowship for Peace in 2017.
+She received UC-Santa Barbara’s Graduate Student Association’s Excellence in Teaching Award in 2019.
+Jo was awarded a Fulbright for the 2022-2023 academic year.
+In Melbourne, she’s worked with the collections at the National Film & Sound Archives, the State Library of Victoria, and the Arts Centre Melbourne to produce exhibitions, workshops, and staged readings to commemorate the hundredth anniversary of Australian radio broadcasting.